3 Arizona students returning from car event killed in crash

 He said he didn’t know whether the adult driver was a college employee.

-The cause and circumstances of the crash were under investigation, but it didn’t appear drug or alcohol impairment was a factor, the DPS said.
+The cause and circumstances of the crash were under investigation, but it didn’t appear drug or alcohol impairment was a factor, the Department of Public Safety said.

 College President Todd Haynie said the students’ deaths were a “tragic loss” and the school was offering counseling for those needing support.